SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-spark.md

 ---

-The following video shows how to get started with Spark on Databricks using _Partner Connect_ from your Databricks UI.
+The following video shows how to get started with Spark on Databricks.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>